FinCEN MSB registration in Montana

 Additional requirements:

-- Detailed business plan covering services, revenue streams, and risk controls.
+- Business plan covering services, revenue streams, and risk controls;

-Legalaes offers three service models — Basic Package for startups, Comprehensive Package for full-scale readiness, and Ready-Made MSB for instant U.S. market entry.
-All packages ensure compliance with FinCEN and the Bank Secrecy Act (BSA).
+Legalaes provides three service levels: Basic Package for startups, Comprehensive Package for full-scale readiness, and Ready-Made MSB for instant U.S. market entry.
+Each is designed to support FinCEN MSB registration, AML compliance, and full Montana MSB setup under the Bank Secrecy Act framework.

 Basic Package